AGI-Eval-Official/CoreCodeBench/README.md

    - Src path (Required): The source code library path relative to Repo Path, e.g. "/src/transformers/"
    - Test Path (Required): The test files path relative to Repo Path, e.g. "/tests/"

-3. Set up the corresponding environment according to the repository's documentation and requirements
+3. Set up the corresponding environment according to the repository's documentation and requirements.
+Subsequently, install `pip install python-call-graph` and copy the environments/pycallgraph directory to replace the pycallgraph directory in your conda environment (use `python -c "import pycallgraph; print(pycallgraph.__file__)"` to find directory).
+> **Note** If `dot` is not available (run `which dot`), run `conda install graphviz` to install it.

 4. Run following
 ```